Navya-Raj/VacUp/README.md

 VacUp is built using the following technologies:

-HTML, CSS, JavaScript for the frontend
+- HTML, CSS, JavaScript for the frontend
-Node.js and Express for the backend
+-Node.js and Express for the backend
-Botpress for chatbot
+- Botpress for chatbot
-Spline for 3D Graphics
+- Spline for 3D Graphics
-MongoDB for the database
+- MongoDB for the database
-Firebase for authentication
+- Firebase for authentication
-AWS for cloud services

 ## Getting Started